Adding text to slide images is a common practice. This practice has become a go to design hack as people move away from traditional slide layouts.

 Done well it really enhances the individual slide and focuses the point the presenter is trying to make.
 Done badly, well, it just leaves the audience unimpressed and frustrated.

-Here are some tips on what to avoid and how to get great results.
+Here are four tips for adding text slide images that show what to avoid and how to get great results.

 Overlaying Text onto an Image